brains-on-code/baseline_eeg_study/README.md

 [![CC BY-SA 4.0][cc-by-sa-shield]][cc-by-sa]

-This repository contains the preregistration, replication package, analysis scripts, and additional plots and raw data for our paper:
+This repository contains the preregistration, replication package, analysis scripts, and additional plots and raw data for our paper.

 ## Pregistration